dcat-admin/docs/en-2.x/extension-dev.md

 Since the current example does not use the service registration and initialization related functions, so this part of the content is skipped, students who need related information can refer to [extension-f.md#service](extension-f.md#service) chapter.

+### View (view)

+Since the current example does not use the function of custom static resources, so this part of the content is skipped first, students with related needs can refer to the [extension - view](extension-f.md#view) chapter.

 ### Static resources